 The city prides itself on maintaining these beaches with adequate bathrooms and parking and ensures that beaches are safe and secure to visit for families from all over the globe.
 They also see to it that the beaches meet international tourism standards.

-Three marinas have also been given Blue Flag Status, with the Water Club at Granger Bay in the V&A Waterfront being one of them.
+Three marinas have also been given Blue Flag Status - the Water Club in Granger Bay at the V&A Waterfront is one of them.
 This means that visitors to Cape Town’s beaches may rest assured when it comes to sunbathing near the waves, playing with the children building sandcastles or going for long strolls along the coast.

 Of course, for many visitors, the ideal holiday home is one close to the beach or within five minutes by car.
 While these tend to be popular, something is always available if you know how to look – and we at Cape Town Villas certainly do!
 Have a look at our extensive accommodation listings pages to see our vast portfolio of rental properties.

 Accommodation close to the V&A Waterfront

 Some visitors prefer being closer to the city centre as well as the world-renowned Victoria and Alfred Waterfront.
 This makes travelling to various attractions much easier and it can also be convenient to be close to large entertainment areas.
 In addition, many of these listings feature extremely safe and secure properties for visitors.